vidhidot/flam_assessment01/README.md

 #  Real-Time Collaborative Drawing Canvas

-This project is a browser-based collaborative drawing app where multiple people can draw together on the same canvas in real time.
-It’s built entirely using **vanilla JavaScript**, the **HTML5 Canvas API**, and **Node.js WebSockets**—no frontend frameworks or drawing libraries.
+This is a full-stack implementation of a real-time collaborative whiteboard application, built to demonstrate mastery of the HTML5 Canvas API, Vanilla TypeScript, Node.js, and advanced Socket.IO features for real-time synchronization.

+**Core Constraint:** All client-side drawing logic is implemented using **Vanilla TypeScript and the HTML5 Canvas API** (no React/Vue/etc. frameworks).

 The goal was to build something lightweight, fast, and easy to understand, while still handling the tricky parts of real-time sync, undo/redo across users, and smooth drawing performance.